saidbleik/batchai_mm_ad/Readme.md

 ```

 ## Creating Parallel Jobs
 Now that we have the training and predicting scripts ready, we can create multiple Batch AI jobs to execute those scripts concurrently for many sensors.
 Batch AI is an Azure cloud service that allows creating a cluster of virtual machine nodes and running async jobs on those machines in parallel.
 Batch AI also supports distributed training using popular deep learning tool kits, such as CNTK and Tensorflow, where a single model can be trained across multiple nodes.
 For this example, I use custom jobs, where each job executes a Python script with a specific set of arguments.
-I've used the Azure CLI to create he Batch AI service (this can also be done through the portal):
+I've used the Azure CLI to create the Batch AI service (this can also be done through the portal):

 ```
 az login